-The Carmelite Order traces its spiritual roots back to the prophet Elijah, but its practical foundation is in the twelfth century, round about the time of the Franciscans and Dominicans.
+The Carmelite Order traces its spiritual roots back to the prophet Elijah, but its practical foundation was in the twelfth century, round about the same time as the Franciscans and Dominicans.
 In such long-standing institutions, there is the principle: Semper reformanda est – that they are always in need of reform (well, the unique Carthusians are an exception whose motto is crux stat dum volvitur orbis, and who have never needed nor been reformed).
 Even in our own lives, the spiritus mundi creeps in, breeding a compromise, a lethargy, a pusillanimity, the ‘spirit and fire’ of Elijah giving way to a bureaucratic numbness, and a resistance to the Holy Spirit.

 Such was the battle of the sixteenth century reformer Saint John of the Cross (+1591), who, with Teresa of Avila, reformed the ancient order.
 Not a reformer in the sense of Luther, Calvin and Zwingli, who, likely contrary to their original intentions, accelerated the compromise with the world by their rejection of Tradition, but rather by going back to the true source of spiritual renewal, Christ, the Sacraments and, in this present case, the original Rule of the Order in 1209, which called for a greater insistence of prayer – especially nocturnal, penance, fasting and enclosure.